uinb/fusotao-docs/docs/README.md

-# Getting Started
+# Introduction

-Welcome to the Fusotao official wiki!
-The purpose of this documentation is to help uers to understand the basic conceptions of Fusotao.
+Welcome to the Fusotao documentation!
+The purpose of this documentation is to help uers to understand the conceptions of Fusotao.

-Fusotao is a permissionless blockchain based on [Substrate](https://substrate.dev) and hosted on [Octopus Network](https://oct.network).
-It contains a highly customized runtime focused on verifying off-chain matching system.
-The main purpose of Fusotao is to seperate the role of banks from the centralized exchanges which are shouldn't combined into one, rather than building another general purpose blockchain or a dex on a specific blockchain.
+## What is Fusotao

+Fusotao is a decentralized infrastructure designed primarily for verification of a matching system to ensure the safety of user assets during trading on the orderbook based exchanges.
+By combining the power of PoS consensus and a robust matching system verification process, Fusotao provides a secure and efficient solution for asset management, free from the risks and limitations of centralized exchanges.
+This document provides a comprehensive overview of the Fusotao project, including its design intent, technical details, and usage instructions.
+Whether you're a user looking to manage your assets or a developer looking to build on the Fusotao platform, this document will provide you with all the information you need to get started.